NubeIO/rubix-ce-docs/docs/rubix-ce/wires/bacnet.md

 | 3              | UI1       | AI17           |

-It will continue up until we get to 4x IO1-6 devices
+This device addressing can be extended until you reach the limit of 4x IO1-6 devices.

 ### Example for outputs